The Best Cancun to Tulum shuttle Options

 When you arrive in Tulum from the Cancun Airport

-The ADO bus takes just over 2 hours to get to Tulum bus station.
+The ADO bus takes about 2 hours and 55 minutes to get to Tulum ADO Bus Station.
 It should be noted that Tulum is a town in three separate parts, meaning it is spread out.
 There is the downtown, Tulum ruins area and the Hotel Zone along the beach.
 If you are not staying near the bus station you will need to take a taxi, and this can add 10-20 minutes to your journey.
 The hotel area along the beach is long and can take a while to take a taxi to.

 We only recommend the ADO bus Tulum airport connection for backpackers staying in the downtown.